 You can also have hair that’s healthy along most of the shaft, but it loses its smoothness and uniformity towards the ends due to splits.

 Splits disrupt your curl definition if you have curly hair.
-Curly hair with splits appears straighter towards the end.
+Curly hair with splits appears straighter towards the end and straighter hair flips up at the end.
 In contrast, healthy ends have the exact curl definition as the rest of your hair.

 Split ends have a different texture compared to healthy ends.
 Healthy ends feel soft, while splits have a rougher texture.
 The roughness comes from a lack of moisture in these ends.